hail-is/hail-rfcs/rfc/0000-fast-restarts.rst

 Motivation
 ==========
-`gnomAD <https://gnomad.broadinstitute.org/>`_ is one project that uses hail for various analysis and quality-control pipelines which can cost in excess of [DURATION] and [DOLLARS] to compute.
 Evaluating a query involves executing a series of dependent parallel computations; a single failure in any of these will result in the whole query failing.